 Trent Mell, Chair

-Trent is a mining executive and capital markets professional with over 15 years of industry experience.
-Trent has experience in all stages of the mining life-cycle and has worked for global producers and junior mining companies, including Barrick Gold, AuRico Gold and others and most recently served as President & CEO of Falco Resources.
+He is a mining executive and capital markets professional with almost 20 years of industry experience.
+Trent has experience in all stages of the mining life-cycle and has worked for global producers and junior mining companies, including Barrick Gold, AuRico Gold and Falco Resources, where he was President & CEO.
 Prior to entering the mining industry, he was a securities lawyer with Stikeman Elliott LLP.
 Trent also built a mining team with PearTree Securities to advise issuers and investors on Canadian charity flow through financing opportunities.

 Daniela DeGasperis, Vice Chair